Lowestoft (constituency)

 Lowestoft (LOH-(ih)-stoft-,_-LOH-stəf) is a parliamentary constituency centred on the town of Lowestoft in Suffolk.
 It returns one Member of Parliament (MP) to the House of Commons of the Parliament of the United Kingdom, elected by the first past the post voting system.
+It has been represented since 2024 by Jess Asato of the Labour Party.

-The constituency was originally created for the 1885 general election, and abolished for the 1983 general election.
-It was succeeded by the constituency of Waveney.
-Waveney was abolished in the 2023 Periodic Review of Westminster constituencies, and Lowestoft re-established for the 2024 general election.
+The constituency was originally created for the 1885 general election, and abolished for the 1983 general election when it was succeeded by the constituency of Waveney.
+Waveney was abolished in the 2023 review of Westminster constituencies, and Lowestoft re-established for the 2024 general election.

+Constituency profile

+Lowestoft is a constituency located in Suffolk.
+It is centred on the large town of Lowestoft, the United Kingdom's most easterly settlement, which has a population of around 72,000.
+The constituency also includes the nearby small market town of Beccles and the villages of Worlingham and Kessingland.
+Lowestoft was traditionally reliant on the fishing and tourism industries but is now an important centre for the energy sector, with North Sea oil, gas and offshore wind farms providing employment for the town.
+Like many towns on England's east coast, Lowestoft is highly-deprived, with most of it falling within the top 10% most-deprived areas in the country.
+Beccles and the constituency's villages have average levels of wealth.
+House prices are considerably lower than the East of England and nationwide averages.

+Lowestoft has a large retiree population and its residents generally have low levels of education and household income.
+Few residents work in professional occupations and a high proportion work in the retail, manufacturing and service sectors.
+The percentage of residents claiming unemployment benefits is higher than average, and the constituency's child poverty rate is high.
+White people made up 97% of the population at the 2021 census.
+Most of the constituency is represented by Conservatives at the local council level, with some Labour Party councillors elected in Lowestoft town centre and Green Party representatives elected in Beccles.
+Voters in Lowestoft strongly supported leaving the European Union in the 2016 referendum; an estimated 64% voted in favour of Brexit compared to the nationwide figure of 52%.

 History

 The "Northern or Lowestoft Division" was one of five single-member county divisions of the Parliamentary County of Suffolk created by the Redistribution of Seats Act 1885 to replace the existing two 2-member divisions for the 1885 general election.
 It was formed from parts of the Eastern Division of Suffolk.
 It became a county constituency from the 1950 general election and was abolished for the 1983 general election, being replaced by the county constituency of Waveney.

 It was more often won by the Conservative Party than not, although its representatives include two from the Liberal Party and one from the Labour Party.